 Once the threat is resolved, the adrenal glands stop producing adrenaline and the body begins returning to a state of homeostasis.
 However, if the stress, whether physical or emotional, persists, the body produces cortisol.

-Cortisol is a catabolic hormone produced by the adrenal glands to regulate energy and immunity during high-stress situations and keep the fight or flight response going.
+Cortisol is a catabolic hormone produced by the adrenal glands that regulates energy and immunity during high-stress situations and sustains the fight-or-flight response.
 Continued levels of cortisol cause muscle breakdown, fat storage, and impaired muscle recovery.
-This is because the body begins to break down the muscle-building blocks in our bodies (amino acids) to keep the energy levels high continuously.
+This is because the body begins to break down the muscle-building blocks (amino acids) to maintain high energy levels.
 It also increases your appetite and craving for sweet, fatty, and salty foods.
-This can serve as an impediment to your fitness goals: despite consistently working out, you experience limited results.
+This can impede your fitness goals: despite regular exercise, you experience limited results.

-Studies have shown that Ashwagandha may reduce cortisol levels in the body by up to 27%, thereby mitigating many of its repercussions.
+Studies have shown that Ashwagandha may reduce cortisol levels by up to 27%, thereby mitigating many of its adverse effects.
 The herb has a moderating effect on

 HPA axis activity in adults experiencing stress.
-The HPA axis activity is what enables the release of stress hormones; by making them less reactive to stressors, it reduces cortisol levels.
+HPA axis activity enables the release of stress hormones; by making them less responsive to stressors, it reduces cortisol levels.

 This, in turn, prevents muscle breakdown and enhances your strength training.
-The reduction in cortisol also reduces appetite and enables a better breakdown of fat in the body, aiding in weight loss.
-Additionally, lower cortisol levels may reduce inflammation in the body and lead to faster recovery after workouts.
+The reduction in cortisol also reduces appetite and facilitates better fat breakdown, aiding in weight loss.
+Additionally, lower cortisol levels may reduce systemic inflammation and promote faster recovery after exercise.

 Ashwagandha Effects Beyond Cortisol